viercc/monad-ideals/README.md

 ## `Isolated` class

-There is a generalization to ideal monads which is almost ideal monads but lacks a condition that says "an impure value does not become a pure value by `join`."
+There is a generalization to ideal monads, which are almost ideal monads, but lack a condition that says "an impure value does not become a pure value by the `join` operation".

 A monad `m` in this class has natural isomorphism `Either a (m₀ a) -> m a` with some functor `m₀`, and `pure` is the part of `m` which is not `m₀`.
+Formally, the defining data of this class are:

 - `Functor m₀`, called the impure part of `m`
 - Natural isomorphism `iso :: ∀a.
 Either a (m₀ a) -> m a` (and its inverse `iso⁻¹ :: ∀a. m a -> Either a (m₀ a)`)